 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been on the market for longer (launched in September 2014).

-Advantages of the Canon EOS Rebel T6s:
+Reasons to prefer the Canon EOS Rebel T6s:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.